connexcs/docs/routing-strategy.md

 2. Edit the Strategy and press “Save”.

 #Adding and Deleting Card
-You can add card by clicking the“+” sign right under the Edit form.
-Click the “Delete” button next to it, to delete.
+You can add a card by clicking the “+” sign right under the Edit button.
+Click the “Delete” button next to it.